Solomon333/url-saver-extantion/README.md

 SaveURL

-- user can save favorite URL tabs.
+- A chrome extension that allow user to save favorite URL tabs.
-- chrome extension